-Methods for determination of whether the noise emission includes prominent discrete tones or is impulsive in character are specified in Annexes D and E respectively.
+Method for determination of whether the noise emission includes prominent discrete tones is specified in Annex D.

 This Standard is suitable for type tests and provides methods for manufacturers and testing laboratories to obtain comparable results.

 The methods specified in this Standard allow the determination of noise emission levels for a functional unit (see 3.1.4) tested individually.